WL

 public class ConfigServerApplication {

-// Centralized configuration management
+// Centralized configuration management for all microservices

 }